opensas/mdn-svelte-tutorial/05-advanced-concepts/README.md

 Source code of the To-Do list app for the Svelte tutorials at [Understanding client-side JavaScript frameworks](Understanding client-side JavaScript frameworks) series at MDN Web docs.

-## 04. Componentizing our Svelte app
+## 05. Svelte advanced concepts

-In the last article we started developing our Todo list app.
-Now it's time to go further and add more features to our app, but the central objective here is to look at how to break our app into manageable components and share information between them.
+In the last article we added more features to our To-Do list and started to organize our app into components.
+In this article we will add the app's final features and further componentize our app.
+We will learn how to deal with reactivity issues related to updating objects and arrays.
+Then we will focus on some accessibility issues involving focus management.
+Finally, we will see how components can also expose methods and variables to access them programmatically.

-You can see the complete content of this article [here](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_componentizing-our-app).
+You can see the complete content of this article [here](../05-advanced-concepts/Svelte_advanced_concepts.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_reactivity_lifecycle_accessibility).

-The source code is in the `04-componentizing-our-app` folder, you can also play with an online version this Svelte [REPL](https://svelte.dev/repl/99b9eb228b404a2f8c8959b22c0a40d3?version=3.23.2).
+The source code to follow this article is in the `05-advanced-concepts` folder, you can download it with the `npx degit opensas/mdn-svelte-tutorial/05-advanced-concepts svelte-todo` command.
+You can also play with an online version using this Svelte [REPL](https://svelte.dev/repl/76cc90c43a37452e8c7f70521f88b698?version=3.23.2).

 ---